 Everyone has different personal circumstances, which effects how comfortable they are in public settings.
 Mosaic completely understands.
 For those who are ready to regather, we have worked hard to create a safe space while following appropriate guidelines.

-We will continue to have our ON-LINE service (with music) at 10 am (click here to engage live).
-If you were not able to connect with us live on Sunday at 10am, there are several ways to watch throughout the week.
-You can watch the service from our Website, Facebook Page, and our Vimeo account.
+We will continue to have our ON-LINE service at 10 am (click here to engage live).
+If you were not able to connect with us live on Sunday at 10am, there are several ways to participate throughout the week.
+You can engage in the service from our Website, Facebook Page, and our Vimeo account.

 - Hand Santizing Stations throughout the facility